maxymo/jasons-blog/README.md

 ## Editing

-Base is already optimised for adding, updating and removing tutorials, navigation, footer and FAQ information in CloudCannon.
+Base is already optimised for adding, updating and removing posts, navigation, footer and FAQ information in CloudCannon.

-The sticky sidebar in tutorials in populated by pulling out `<h2>` elements from the content.
+The sticky sidebar in posts in populated by pulling out `<h2>` elements from the content.

 ### Posts